xFuture603/xFuture603/README.md

 ## I'm fairly passionated about web development and DevOps.
 And overall an all-time learner who codes!

 - 🌱 I try to learn something new everytime
-- 👯 I’m looking to collaborate with other system engineers
+- 👯 Mainly looking to participate in other OS projects
+- 👨‍💻 Currently writing blog posts, recording a podcast and working on other miscellaneous projects

 ---